pydio/pydio-doc-developer-guide/2_cells_api/1-open_id_connect/2-producing_jwt_using_postman.md

 First, you need to create an authentication token for a user.
-You need the login credentials for the user, as well as the API key and secret that you can find in the `Config backends` screen of the Pydio Cells administration screens.
+You need the login credentials for the user, as well as the API key and secret that you can find by using the `./cells config list` command.

 Below is an example of an authentication token request on the pydio demo website (login / password: admin / admin, api key / secret : cells-front / cells-front)